DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Abstract

 \section{Abstract}

-We have computed the linear optical absorption spectra of three graphene quantum dots (GQDs), saturated by hydrogens on the edges, using both first-principles time-dependent density-functional theory (TDDFT) and the Pariser-Parr-Pople (PPP) model coupled with the configuration-interaction (CI) approach.
-To understand the influence of electron-correlation effects, we have also calculated the singlet-triplet energy gap (spin gap) of the three GQDs.
-Because of the presence of edge hydrogens, these GQDs are effectively polycyclic aromatic hydrocarbons (PAHs) dibenzo{[}bc,ef{]}coronene (also known as benzo(1,14)bisanthene, C\textsubscript{30}H\textsubscript{14}), and two isomeric compounds, dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene with the chemical formula C\textsubscript{36}H\textsubscript{16}.
-The two isomers have different point group symmetries, $C_{2v}$, and $C_{2h}$, therefore, this study will also help us understand the influence of symmetry on optical properties.
+We have studied the electronic and optical properties of three low-symmetry graphene quantum dots (GQDs), with the point-group symmetries $C_{2v}$, and $C_{2h}$.
+For the calculations of linear optical absorption spectra , we employed both the first-principles time-dependent density-functional theory (TDDFT), and the electron-correlated Pariser-Parr-Pople (PPP) model coupled with the configuration-interaction (CI) approach.
+In the PPP-CI approach, calculations were performed using both screened and standard parameters, along with efficiently incorporating electron correlation effects using multi-reference singles-doubles configuration-interaction for both ground and excited states.
+We assume that the GQDs are saturated by hydrogen atoms at the edges, making them effectively polycyclic aromatic hydrocarbons (PAHs) dibenzo{[}bc,ef{]}coronene (also known as benzo(1,14)bisanthene, C\textsubscript{30}H\textsubscript{14}), and two isomeric compounds, dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene and dinaphtho{[}8,1,2abc;2´,1´,8´jkl{]}coronene with the chemical formula C\textsubscript{36}H\textsubscript{16}.
+The two isomers have different point group symmetries, therefore, this study will also help us understand the influence of symmetry on the optical properties.
 A common feature of the absorption spectra of the three GQDs is that the first peak representing the optical gap is of low to moderate intensity, while the intense peaks appear at higher energies.
 For each GQD, PPP model calculations performed with the screened parameters agree well with the experimental results of the corresponding PAH, and also with the TDDFT calculations.
+To further quantify the influence of electron-correlation effects, we also computed the singlet-triplet gap (spin gap) of the three GQDs, and we found them to be significant.